First Battle of Plevna: Background

 On July 13th, 1877, Osman Pasha had left Vidin with the column which consisted of 19 battalions, 6 squadrons and 9 batteries, and also a total of 12,000 mens and 54 guns.
 Having heard that he was too was late to relieve on Nikopolo, he then instead to push into Plevna.

-The Russians cavalry were going to reconnoiter around the town of Plevna.
-Those Russians cavalry had clashed into a small number of Turkish skirmishers, thinking that the town itself was lightly defended, and as well the cavalry reported this to the Russian Lieutenant general Schilder-Schuldner, commanding the 5th division of the IX. corps of his infantries ,about 7,500 Russians infantry, to occupy the town of Plevna, which had already captured Nikopol, and decides later to occupy Plevna, as his guns were already set on action.
+The Russians cavalry were going to reconnoitre around the town of Plevna.
+Those Russians cavalry had clashed into a small number of Turkish skirmishers, thinking that the town itself was lightly defended, and as well the cavalry reported this to the Russian Lieutenant general Schilder-Schuldner, commanding the 5th division of the IX. corps of his infantries, about 7,500 Russian infantry, to occupy the town of Plevna, which had already captured Nikopol, and decides later to occupy Plevna, as his guns were already set on action.
 Small numbers of Turks in the trenches were easily overcome, which allowed the Turks to flee.
 Osman Pasha had concealed his main forces, from in houses or at barns, or the others behind the sheltered locations.
-This allowed the Russians to enter a city unaware, while considerable numbers of the Ottoman main forces which were set of being concealing throughout Plevna, commanded by the Osman Pasha himself.
-The Turkish batteries had came later when theyre into action as soon as they arrive and returned on fire.
+This allowed the Russians to enter a city unaware, while considerable numbers of the Ottoman main forces commanded by the Osman Pasha himself.
+The Turkish batteries had been led into action as soon as they arrived and returned on fire.
 A desultory artillery duel was carried on until nightfall, but there were no inclusive attacks that was made by the Russians on the 19th century.

 Osman had distributed his own army into three sections: firstly at Janik Bair ridge, facing north, where there was a total of 13 battalions and 4 batteries, besides with advanced posts of 2 battalions and 1 battery each.
-Thereafter, at Opanetz and Bukova, facing at east and northeast, there were a total 5 battalions and 10 guns that were post on the eastern end of the Janik Bair; to the hills south of the Bulgareni road, theres a total 4 battalions and 2 batteries that were allotted, and on the either side of the road, under cover in the rear of them, most of the cavalry was placed.
+Thereafter, at Opanetz and Bukova, facing at east and northeast, there were a total 5 battalions and 10 guns that were post on the eastern end of the Janik Bair; to the hills south of the Bulgareni road, there was a total 4 battalions and 2 batteries that were allotted, and on the either side of the road, under cover in the rear of them, most of the cavalry was placed.
 The remaining troops had formed a general reserve, which was posted on the hill just at east of the town.
 The hills to the north and east of Plevna were perfectly bare.
 The Turks had covered the 115 miles from Widin in seven days, as they were "trying heat" and were exhausted from that, besides few trenches that vomited.